 From much googling and reading and asking questions, including of fellow San Francisco Bay Area Travel Writers member Jim Shubin—he will hold your hand through the indie-publishing process and provide everything from cover to editing and design in the Bay Area via the Book Alchemist—who generously gave suggestions, encouragement and advice, I ascertained this “imprint” could be formally registered if I wanted to run “a business” under the name.

 Simple?
 No. Deciding on a name stalled the process for—probably three weeks as I came up with potential names and discarded them.
-Gave myself a deadline, decided on a certainty, only to be told by erstwhile long-time Sunday newspaper copy chief, restaurant reviewer and food writer (in South Africa) Anne Stevens, whose proofreading expertise I had gratefully accepted (post-copyediting), that “that is so boring.”
+Gave myself a deadline, decided on a certainty, only to be told by erstwhile long-time Sunday newspaper copy chief, restaurant reviewer and food writer (in South Africa) Anne Stevens, whose proofreading expertise I had gratefully accepted (post-copyediting), that “that name is so boring.”

 Then, before signing in to Bowker to buy my 10 ISBN numbers (this seemed the most appropriate ISBN option), for which I needed my imprint name (I put it in the wrong place after all this and they “saved” me at the eleventh hour, during the publishing process), I went to take a bath.

 At that, “Say Yes Press” popped into my head.
 And in that flash, I knew I had it.

-Kathy liked it so much, she suggested we register it and start “that business.”
-I suggested she register it, I pay toward the registration, and I have honorary use of it.
+Kathy liked it so much, she suggested we register it and consider starting “that business.”
+I suggested she register it, I pay toward the registration, and in turn have honorary use of it.

 And that’s the story of Say Yes Press, which is now a registered imprint with great scope for collaboration and growth and currently awaiting Kathy’s first indie-published in-progress book, plus others.
 And, by agreement, all my future books.

 So, Kathy for copy-editor and Anne for proofreader.
 The manuscript was ready.
 The cover art, I had decided on a couple of years previously.
-It was a drawing by Durban artist Pascale Chandler: one of three my mother gave me years ago that all hung, framed, in my bathroom in Oakland for several years.
-So no issues there.
+It was a drawing by Durban artist Pascale Chandler: one of three my mother gave me years ago that had all hung, framed, in my bathroom in Oakland for several years.
+So no issues for cover picture.
+Which is only part of the cover story.